Rovos Rail: 10 Day Namibia Safari

 and probably only second to Arizona’s Grand Canyon in terms of size.
 The vast rocky landscape breaks up into a series of spectacular cliffs.
 Its size is impressive: 161km long, up to 27km wide and almost 550m at its deepest

-10h30 Transfer to the airstrip.
-Depart in a light aircraft for a one-hour flight to Sossusvlei.
+07h00 Breakfast is served in the dining cars until 10:00.
+Transfer to the airstrip.
+Depart in a light aircraft for a one-hour flight to a Sossusvlei lodge for overnight.
+After check-in, enjoy lunch and an afternoon at leisure.

 16h30 Afternoon desert drive and a bush dinner after sunset.
 Overnight at the lodge.
 Dress: Casual

-12h00 Depart in a light aircraft for the one-hour flight to Windhoek.
-Enjoy lunch and visit the Transport Museum.
+12h30 Depart in a light aircraft for the one-hour flight to Windhoek.

 07h00 Breakfast is served in the dining cars until 10:00.

-14h00 Visit a cheetah conservation project in Otjiwarongo.
+14h00 Transfer (±60 min) to a cheetah conservation project in Otjiwarongo.
 Founded in Namibia in 1990, the Cheetah Conservation Fund (CCF) is dedicated to saving the cheetah in the wild.
-TIME MIGHT BE EARLIER

 15h00 Afternoon game drive (approximately 3 hours).